 Via live interactive webinar

-Attend this FREE webinar and learn innovative child and family therapy techniques to use immediately in your clinical practice.
+Attend this webinar and learn innovative child and family therapy techniques to use immediately in your clinical practice.
 Learn from therapists from around the world who will each share with you one of their original therapeutic interventions.
 Whether you are providing in-person therapy or virtual sessions, you will discover new tools and resources to help your clients engage in therapy, express feelings, develop coping skills, and much more.

 Liana Lowenstein will open the webinar with an introduction that includes an overview of prescriptive play therapy.
 She will outline the prescriptive play therapy model and its tenets in a manner that emphasizes the bridging, unification and research to support play and expressive arts interventions.
 This training will feature pre-recorded interviews between Liana Lowenstein and therapists from different corners of the globe.
 Liana will offer live commentary and will add her own clinical applications and creative twists.